hotneim/lg/README.md

 data(EuStockMarkets)
 x <- apply(EuStockMarkets, 2, function(x) diff(log(x)))

-# Remove the days where at leas one index did not move at all
+# Remove the days where at least one index did not move at all
 x <- x[!apply(x, 1, function(x) any(x == 0)),]
 ```